tedstreete/opi-prov-life/ZTP.md

 Note: DHCP is *not* the only option for discovery. mDNS, SLAAC and others can also be supported as part of sZTP by some devices.

+Note: When sZTP is enabled, other DHCP options (except defined in the RFC, code 136,143) are *ignored*.

 - Device is powered on
   - Question: how?
 BMC ?
 Always on?
 - Device runs DHCP client to send a DHCP request packet to the DHCP server.